-Potential downturn in the market for simplified trading solutions and blockchain trading technology products and future success of Footies in which we are committed to providing fianancing of US\$0.5 million service offering and its proven ability to fulfil those objectives.
+Potential downturn in the market for simplified trading solutions and blockchain trading technology products and future success of Footies in which we are committed to providing fianancing of USD 0.5 million

 The Group is dependent on growth in the markets for its trading solutions and the evolution of new markets adopting products based on blockchain technologies.
 The environment of these sectors is not yet mature and where service providers need to offer solutions to cope with new regulations allowing customers to trade.